rira100000000/omamori/README.md

 ## Features

-- Scan staged changes (`git diff --staged`) or the entire codebase for security risks.
+- Scan staged changes (`git diff --staged`), the entire codebase, or specified files and directories for security risks.
 - Integrates with static analysis tools like Brakeman and Bundler-Audit.
 - Utilizes the Gemini API for advanced code analysis to detect vulnerabilities.
 - Supports multiple report formats (console, HTML, JSON).
 - Configurable via a `.omamorirc` file.
+- Exclusion of files and directories via a `.omamoriignore` file (except in `diff` mode).

 ## Installation